 - Chrome: Privacy Sandbox initiatives aim to limit cross-site tracking in future releases.

-Whitelists and “Acceptable Ads”
+White lists and “Acceptable Ads”

 Whitelists allow certain domains, URLs, or elements to bypass blocking.
 EasyList itself does not offer a public whitelist, but some ad-blockers built upon it do.

 The Acceptable Ads Committee certifies non intrusive, clearly labeled ads that meet specific criteria.
 Publishers can apply, and larger advertisers pay fees for inclusion.
 Several blockers use this list, including Adblock Plus.
 It is usually ‘opt-out’, so up to 90% of adblock plus users do still see ‘acceptable ads’.
-However, this typically covers basic banners, not affiliate tracking.
-While a few affiliate-related banners might pass through, your tracking scripts, affiliate redirects, and attribution methods might still remain blocked.
+However, this typically covers basic ad banners, not affiliate tracking.
+While a few affiliate-related banners might pass through, your tracking scripts, affiliate redirects, and attribution methods might could remain blocked.

 uBlock Origin and Brave Browser typically ignore Acceptable Ads entirely, providing strict blocking with no exceptions.